Illine/geomagnetic/README.md

 ##### Geomagnetic API

-The service requests a geomagnetic forecast from [SWPC NOAA API](https://services.swpc.noaa.gov/text/3-day-geomag-forecast.txt) as a common .txt file on a daily basis.
+The service requests a geomagnetic forecast from [SWPC NOAA API](https://services.swpc.noaa.gov/text/3-day-geomag-forecast.txt "Geomagnetic Forecast as .txt file") as a common .txt file on a daily basis.
 After the file with forecast is received and parsed by the service, the result is stored to the database.
 All the process is entirely self-acting.
 The Weather Application accesses the API via REST.

 ### Infrastructure services

 ##### Config Service
-The service is used a loading of properties from a private git repository via ssh.
-The Config Service is launched on a default port: 8888 and has an url: /config-service
+The service is used for a loading of properties from a private git repository via ssh.
+The Config Service is launched by default port: 8888 and has a root path: /config-service

 ### Tech
-The Weather uses of next libraries:
+The Weather uses next libraries:

 * [Spring Boot]
 * [Spring Web]